 So now that everything is turned off you end up with a flat image that looks really terrible.
 No auto enhancements, no color enhancement, no auto sharpening, no nothing but a great raw file shot with filters.
-So back to the film days we would add filters to enhance the photo as it was almost all the control we would have except what we could do in the darkroom which was very little.
+So back in the film days, we would add filters to enhance the photo as it was almost all the control we would have except what we could do in the darkroom which was very little.
 With the use of filters, you become creative.
 Hmmm, what can I do with filters to enhance the scene?
 Firstly most landscapes are better shot with a polarizer.
-Polarization is one of the things you can not do in a post software program.
+Polarization is one of the things you can not do in a post-software program.
 So it is a must in my books.
-It reduces the glare and adds saturation particularly to green and blues.
+It reduces the glare and adds saturation, particularly to green and blues and yellows.
 It is really needed in landscape photography.
 Then you as other elements to the capture.
 Do I want to play with the time of the exposure?
 Sure why not let’s add some ND filters and increase the time from 1/30 of a second to 150 seconds.
 What this does is identify anything that is moving like clouds or water or waves or grass etc. Then let’s control the brightest part of the scene with the use of a Graduated ND.

 So the above image shows just how flat it really is.
 The image was shot with a polarizer only.
 ISO 50 F8 at 1/40th of a second off a sturdy tripod.
 Because it was shot in that manner all I do is add black and a slight adjustment to the exposure and I am done.
 10second post-work YES!!!
 No saturation was necessary.

 Just to recap the use of filters will set you all apart from the next Photographer that does not use them and if you have any questions about the use of filters please reach out.
 I highly recommend the Kase Filters and you can find out more at my Kase Filter website kasefilterscanada.com https://kasefilterscanada.com